 Slip is a fast paced side scrolling platformer that utilizes a two color swap mechanic to allow the player to evade danger.
 It has an immense focus on timing and features devilishly tricky level design.
 Utilizing your two colors, absorb damage from incoming projectiles of the same color or be destroyed immediately by the opposite color.
 Additionally, Slip features colored Geometry that you only interact with when you share its color.
 This is perfect when you need a place to stand, but can result in instant death if you land on a set of spikes sharing your color.

-Don’t forget that Groupees’ Clash of the World Bundles: Scandinavia will only be available for little less than ten days, so don’t wait too long; unless you enjoy paying full price for indie games, and don’t care about expanding your music library, of course.
+Don’t forget that Groupees’ Clash of the World Bundles: Scandinavia will only be available for a little less than ten days, so don’t wait too long; unless you enjoy paying full price for indie games, and don’t care about expanding your music library, of course.
 Nothing wrong with that, but since a bundle has been made available and all – might as well, right?